PatriciaNgari/Chicago-Crashes-Analysis/README.md

 * F (0.977655): This feature, representing the gender category for female, has the highest importance or coefficient.
 This means that the model considers this feature the most significant when making predictions.

-* DEPLOYED_COMBINATION (0.404507): This refers to instances where multiple safety systems, such as both front and side airbags, were deployed together during an accident This feature is the next most important, though significantly less so than "F".
+* DEPLOYED_COMBINATION (0.404507): This refers to instances where multiple safety systems, such as both front and side airbags, were deployed together during an accident.
+This feature is the next most important, though significantly less so than "F".
 It still plays a considerable role in the model's decisions.

 * AGE_missing (0.347520): This indicates that missing age data has a moderate influence on the model's predictions.